 On top of that, family-friendly activities and adventurous outdoor exploration abound.
 You can spend nights in a jungle treehouse, play around on beach havens, and trek through cloud forests, amongst other things.

 Without a doubt, Colombia is safe for families to travel.
-Take all the usual precautions that you would when traveling with children (medication, snacks, first aid kit, etc. etc.) and you’ll all have an unforgettable time.
+Take all the usual precautions that you would when travelling with children (medication, snacks, first aid kit, etc. etc.) and you’ll all have an unforgettable time.

 Getting Around Colombia Safely

 Honestly, it’s not totally safe to drive in Colombia.
 Unless you’re a super-confident driver, it’s not worth the stress.
-If you’re planning on driving in Colombia, take extra precautions choosing your route.
+If you’re planning on driving in Colombia, take extra precautions when choosing your route.

 Only take well-established routes between tourist areas.
 More rural areas put you at risk of being pulled over, questioned, or worse.
 Road conditions vary a lot.